 In 2015 the Half Dozen celebrated its twentieth year with a major national tour and two new albums.
 "I suppose we see ourselves as 'keepers of the flame' for all the classic jazz traditions celebrated by our distinguished forefathers" says Digby " - and after twenty years of preparation and performance I have a superb band of stars ready to carry the banner forward!".

-Album due for release in the spring of 2018.
+Album due for release in the summer of 2018.